Monika Kaup (she/her)

 Habilitation, American Studies, Osnabrueck University, Osnabrueck, Germany, 1998

-My most recent books focus on the transhistorical and transnational continuities of the baroque.
-Baroque New Worlds: Representation, Transculturation, Counterconquest (co-edited with Lois Parkinson Zamora, Duke UP 2010), traces the changing nature of baroque representation in Europe and the Americas across four centuries, from its 17th-century origins as a Counter-Reformation and monarchical aesthetic and ideology to its contemporary function as a postcolonial ideology aimed at disrupting entrenched power structures and perceptual categories.
+I co-edited Baroque New Worlds: Representation, Transculturation, Counterconquest (with Lois Parkinson Zamora, Duke UP 2010), which traces the changing nature of baroque representation in Europe and the Americas across four centuries, from its 17th-century origins as a Counter-Reformation and monarchical aesthetic and ideology to its contemporary function as a postcolonial ideology aimed at disrupting entrenched power structures and perceptual categories.

 Research Advised